piotrsoltysiak/todo-list-clean-arch/README.md

 ##### Inbound

-The purpose of the inbound adapter is to receive some kind of signal from the infrastructure and adapt it to port exposed by the application (e.g receive HTTP request from REST API and adapt it to facade method call).
+The purpose of the inbound adapter is to receive some kind of signal from the infrastructure and adapt it to the port exposed by the application (e.g receive HTTP request from REST API and adapt it to facade method call).

-What we want to test (and specify) here if the signal is being properly adapted.
-Such test should take care about contract consistency, so the clients won't get any unexpected changes.
+What we want to test (and specify) here is if the signal is being properly adapted.
+Such tests should take care of contract consistency, so the clients won't get any unexpected changes.
 I believe the right approach is to execute the same signal being executed on production and verify if the right port has been called (with expected arguments).
-Thanks to complying with the dependency rule, we can stub whole application without any risk.
-Furthermore, there is no need to test all the use cases - they are tested on application layer level.
+Thanks to complying with the dependency rule, we can stub the whole application without any risk.
+Furthermore, there is no need to test all the use cases - they are tested on the application layer level.

-There are tools which help us to minimise the implementation cost:
+Some tools help us to minimise the implementation cost:

-* spring slice tests - allowing to run spring with limited context (e.g [only the web layer](https://docs.spring.io/spring-boot/docs/2.1.6.RELEASE/reference/html/boot-features-testing.html#boot-features-testing-spring-boot-applications-testing-autoconfigured-mvc-tests)), significantly reducing execution time
+- spring slice tests - allowing to run spring with limited context (e.g [only the web layer](https://docs.spring.io/spring-boot/docs/2.1.6.RELEASE/reference/html/boot-features-testing.html#boot-features-testing-spring-boot-applications-testing-autoconfigured-mvc-tests)), significantly reducing execution time
-* contract testing framework - responsible for triggering the signal, allowing to define contracts apart from the test code, e.g [pact](https://docs.pact.io/)
+- contract testing framework - responsible for triggering the signal, allowing to define contracts apart from the test code, e.g [pact](https://docs.pact.io/)

 ![Inbound adapters test](docs/images/inbound-adapters-test.png)